-In FY10, RTS requested Florida Department of Transportation (FDOT) funds to conduct a study to provide technical support and guidance to address this City Commission initiative.
-The study will consist of a two-phase effort that will help RTS (1) enhance and finalize its current Premium Transit Service report so that it will illustrate the most appropriate vision for an enhanced transit system network for Gainesville, (2) examine existing available funding sources and identify those that will be most feasible to pursue in the near and long term to fulfill the identified vision, and (3) assess potential transit agency governance structures and determine the most suitable institutional arrangement for RTS to possibly pursue as it seeks to implement its vision.
+- In FY2010, RTS requested Florida Department of Transportation (FDOT) funds to conduct a study to provide technical support and guidance to address this City Commission initiative.
+The study consists of a two-phase effort designed to (1) enhance and finalize its current Premium Transit Service report to illustrate the most appropriate vision for an enhanced transit system network for Gainesville, (2) examine existing available funding sources and identify those that will be most feasible to pursue in the near and long term to fulfill the identified vision, and (3) assess potential transit agency governance structures and determine the most suitable institutional arrangement for RTS to possibly pursue as it seeks to implement its vision. - In FY 2011, RTS and project consultants conducted phase one of the RTS Vision, Funding and Governance Structure study.
+Phase one the study will be complete by the end of CY 2011.
+RTS is requesting additional funds from the FDOT for phase two of the study, which would include conducting public workshops and preparing an Action Plan to guide the implementation of premium transit services.

 Action Steps Estimated Completion Date:

-1. Phase 1 Summer 2011
+1. Phase 1 Fall 2011

 • Conduct Project Kick-Off Meeting

 • Coordinate with Project Review Committee

 • Review Existing System Plans & Establish Initial Premium Network

 • Facilitate Stakeholder & Public Involvement

 • Build Upon Initial Premium Network

 • Develop Transit Funding & Governance Alternatives

 • Evaluate Transit Funding & Governance Alternatives

 • Prepare Draft Summary Documentation

-2. Phase 2 Fall 2011
+2. Phase 2 Spring 2012

 • Conduct Coordination Meeting

 • Prepare Executive Summary & Conduct Presentations

-• Prepare Transit Authority Action Plan
+• Prepare Action Plan